Contact Burnham Law today!

 “Marital” property usually means everything you and your spouse acquired while married, except:

 In divorces involving a lot of assets, property division can be a difficult and contentious issue.
 Having the assistance of an attorney who is experienced in high-asset divorces can help ensure your rights are protected when it comes to the division of property and debts.
-Contact The Burnham Law Firm, our aggressive and strategic attorneys can help.
+Contact Burnham Law, our aggressive and strategic attorneys can help.

 A divorce process starts officially with the filing of petition for dissolution of marriage in the Colorado court.
 If you and your spouse are in agreement on most or all of the issues in your divorce, you can file this petition jointly.
 If not, you file the petition on your own and deliver a copy to your spouse according to court requirements.
 He or she then has 21 days to file an answer to the petition with the court.